miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Placed GLOCK near killed sewerworker and extended spiderchick scene.
 +Restored two unseen newspaper cuts and made web cameras stackable.
 +Improved corpse variety in warrens lair and the first start location.
-+Added possibility to keep the quick Nosferatu in the warrens alive.
++Added possibility to keep the Nosferatu alive for a humanity gain.
 Repaired warrens electrical terminal computer and pump 118a display.
 Made sure the quick Nosferatu dies and adjusted some warrens dates.
 Replaced fighting Mitnick clone with male or female Nosferatu model.